roblevintennis/guest-posts/articles/the-little-button-that-could.md

 Your mission — should you decide to accept it — is to build a Button component in four frameworks, but, only use one `button.css` file!

 This idea is very important to me.
 I’ve been working on a component library called AgnosticUI where the purpose is building UI components that aren’t tied to any one particular JavaScript framework.
-AgnosticUI works in React, Vue, Angular, and Svelte.
+AgnosticUI works in React, Vue 3, Angular, and Svelte.
 So that’s exactly what we’ll do today in this article: build a component that works across all these frameworks.

 /more